The Ultimate Guide to European Train Travel With a Eurail Pass

 • Three travel months

-The pass is sold by the number of travel days you are planning on using it.
-Each travel day covers as many trains you’d like to take between the 24-hour time window from 12:00 a.m. to 11:59 p.m. on the same calendar day.
+The pass is sold by the number of travel days during which you plan on using it.
+Each travel day covers as many trains as you’d like to take in a 24-hour time window from 12:00 a.m. to 11:59 p.m. on the same calendar day.

 To find the ideal pass for your particular trip, Eurail built an online tool that lets you fill in your travel plans, including which countries you plan to visit, how many days you intend to travel by train, and the length of your entire trip.
-At the end of the short survey, it recommends the pass that suits your needs best.
+At the end of the short survey, it recommends the pass that best suits your needs.

 A TGV high-speed train at Gare du Nord in Paris